jomigo96/SCDTR2018/Week8/sketch_dec06a/README.md

 // Lots of debug messages thrown to the Serial Monitor

 #define SUPRESS_LUX
-// The PID controller does not output the LUX value to the serial monitor
+// The PID controller does not output the LUX value to the serial monitor.

 #define DEBUG_MSG
-// Debug information about outgoing and incomming messages
+// Debug information about outgoing and incomming messages.

+#define TIMING
+// Prints time taken in PID control, or message forwarding.
 ```